USL League Two: 2010s

 The 2012 PDL season would see a resurgence of the Eastern Conference, as the Michigan Bucks would claim the regular season title, with Canadian rivals Forest City London winning their first ever PDL Championship in an East coast contest, defeating Carolina Dynamo 2–1.
 Canadian clubs would also have another strong season in 2013, with four of eight Canadian clubs finishing in the final eight and two, the Victoria Highlanders and Thunder Bay Chill, advancing to the semi-finals.
 After a final four finish in 2012, The Chill would repeat their strong season, winning the 2013 regular season title but falling to the Austin Aztex in the Championship final 3–1 in front of a crowd of 4,253 fans, the largest attendance for a final since 2007.

 In 2014, the Michigan Bucks would claim their second PDL Championship, defeating the Kitsap Pumas 1–0 on August 3, 2014, following a strong regular season campaign with a record of 9–2–3.

+Logo used from 2016 to 2018.

 With USL Pro re-branding as the United Soccer League in February 2015, the PDL dropped the "USL" descriptor from their name, simply operating as the "Premier Development League".

+The league entered a new phase in the 2010s that saw MLS development teams (Red Bulls New York II pictured) dominating the league.

-The 2015 season would see league newcomers, New York Red Bulls U-23, put forth a very strong showing, finishing first in the Mid Atlantic Division and making it all the way to the Championship Final, before falling to the lower-seeded K-W United FC, who emerged from the very competitive Great Lakes Division, fending off perennial contenders and rivals Forest City London and the defending champions Michigan Bucks on their path to the final.
-United would come away winners 4–3 over the Red Bulls on August 3, 2015, at Starfire Stadium in Tukwila, Washington, to claim their first-ever championship and the third for a Canadian club.
+The 2015 season saw league newcomers, New York Red Bulls U-23, finish first in the Mid Atlantic Division and advance to the Championship Final.
+They were defeated 4-3 by K-W United FC, which advanced from the Great Lakes Division after defeating Forest City London and defending champions Michigan Bucks.
+The final was held on August 3, 2015, at Starfire Stadium in Tukwila, Washington.
+The victory marked K-W United FC's first championship and the third by a Canadian club.

 In May 2018, the league did not permit Calgary Foothills FC to sign Stephanie Labbé, a goalkeeper for the Canadian women's team, even though the team had offered her a position.
 The decision was made due to her gender.
 Lubbe filed a lawsuit against the league.

 In 2018, it was announced that the PDL would be renamed as USL League Two in advance of the 2019 season.